Dharm3112/MarketWatch/README.md

 * **Fix:** Some corporate or school networks block Yahoo Finance.
 Try switching to a different network or mobile hotspot.

-## 🤝 ContributingContributions are welcome!
+## 🤝 Contributing Contributions are welcome!
 Please feel free to submit a Pull Request.

 1. Fork the project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)